-- lemon, scrubbed and sliced into thin rounds
+- 1 lemon, sliced into thin rounds

 Preheat the oven to 425 degrees F. Line a baking sheet with foil.
-Set another sheet(s) of foil on top that's big enough to fully enclose your salmon fillet(s).
-Spray this/them with cooking spray.
-Set aside momentarily.
+Set another sheet of foil on top that's big enough to fully enclose your salmon fillet.
+Spray with cooking spray.
+Set aside.

 Pat the salmon dry and set it atop the foil that has been sprayed with cooking spray.

 Drizzle or brush the olive oil onto the salmon.
 Sprinkle with salt, pepper, and whatever other seasonings you're using.
 Lay the lemon slices on top in a single layer.
 Enclose the salmon in the foil, making a tightly sealed packet.